Sonia Gandhi: Leaving active politics and Rajya Sabha (2014–present)

-In the 2014 general election, she held her seat in Rae Bareli.
+In the 2014 general election, she retained her seat in Rae Bareli.
 However, the Indian National Congress and the Congress-led UPA electoral alliance suffered their worst result in a general election ever, winning only 44 and 59 seats respectively.
+Her son, Rahul, took over as the party president on 16 December 2017.

 Sonia Gandhi with King of Bhutan Jigme Khesar Namgyel Wangchuck and Queen Jetsun Pema in 2014.

-When Rahul Gandhi was expected to take over as Congress president, Communist Party of India (Marxist) leader Sitaram Yechury picked Sonia over Rahul, calling her the "glue that binds the opposition" during an interview November 2017.
-Rahul took over as the 49th Congress president on 16 December 2017.

-Gandhi returned to active politics for the Indian National Congress' campaign for the 2018 Karnataka Legislative Assembly election.
+Gandhi returned to active politics for the Indian National Congress's campaign for the 2018 Karnataka Legislative Assembly election.
 Having stayed away from campaigning for elections since 2016, Gandhi addressed a rally at Bijapur, which comprised five legislative assembly constituencies; while Congress emerged as the second largest party in the election with 78 seats behind the BJP, the former won four or the five assembly seats from Bijapur.
 Gandhi also played an active role in orchestrating a post-poll alliance with the Janata Dal (Secular).

 Rahul Gandhi, taking responsibility for Congress party's second consecutive loss in general elections held in 2019, resigned from the post of President on 25 May.
 Following the resignation, party leaders began deliberations for a suitable candidate to replace him.
-The Congress Working Committee met on 10 August to take a final call on the matter and passed a resolution asking Sonia Gandhi to take over as interim president until a consensus candidate could be picked.
+The Congress Working Committee met on 10 August to take a final call on the matter.
+It passed a resolution asking Sonia Gandhi to take over as interim president until a consensus candidate could be selected.

 Following her appointment, Gandhi undertook a restructuring of the Congress' state units and appointed Kumari Selja and Eknath Gaikwad as the presidents of the party's Haryana and Mumbai units.
 Several other changes were also made in the party's organisational units in states slated for elections including Haryana, Maharashtra, and Jharkhand.